What is a Heater-Cooler Device?

 Hospitals Notifying Patients of Potential Risks

 According to an October 13, 2016 article in The Washington Post, about 15,000 patients in Iowa, Michigan and Pennsylvania have been notified they may be at risk for an infection due to an allegedly contaminated heater-cooler unit.
 All of these patients underwent some sort of procedure that involved opening the chest.
 So far, 12 patients in one Pennsylvania hospital have developed infections that, the newspaper reported, were “most likely linked” to contaminated devices.
 Six of them died.
 LivaNova, according to the FDA, has received complaints regarding nontuberculous mycobacteria complications dating back to 2014.

 Heater-Cooler Lawsuit Q&A

-You might be able to file a nontuberculous mycobacteria lawsuit if you developed an infection after undergoing an open-heart procedure that involved the use of contaminated heater-cooler devices.
+You might be able to file a nontuberculous mycobacteria lawsuit if you developed an infection after undergoing an open-heart procedure, chest, or lung surgery that involved the use of a contaminated heater-cooler device.
 Plaintiffs filing a lawsuit for bacterial infection after surgery are claiming that the manufacturers sold unsafe, defective products that allowed dangerous bacteria to spread in patients.